Anyone else crazy about family board games?

 If children can memorize the names of cartoon characters and superheroes, they can understand that bishops move diagonally.
 True?

-Before you think I’m an overachieving Mom, we may have spent too much time learning chess, and not enough time working on pencil grip and letter formation. #thestruggleisreal
+Before you think I’m an overachiever, we spent too much time learning chess, and not enough time working on how to hold a pencil.
+Ahem.

 It is easy to feel disconnected in our homes.
-Between rushing from activity to activity, flying through dinner and dishes and ploughing through homework, life is packed.
+Between rushing from activity to activity, flying through dinner and dishes and plowing through homework, life is packed.

 And as the little ones become bigger ones, they can easily spend a lot of time behind closed doors.
 The best way I have found to gather everyone in the same room is with a game.
 Or chocolate.